HugoSenetaire/LEX/README.md

 Add a save method for long training and parameter exploration

-Change data structure so that we have batch_size * Nexpectation rather than two different channels
+Change data structure so that we have batch_size * Nexpectation rather than two different channels : OK

-Add dataset for simple destruction
+Add dataset for simple destruction : OK

 When using variational, should round when calculating the probability ?
 Should round anyway ?